openzipkin/zipkin-api/RATIONALE.md

 into an existing api root.
 Most of these dealt with how to inform consumers that the feature exists.

+### Why not just use http cache control on /trace/{traceId}?
+It is a reasonable question why not just introduce a caching layer on trace ID, and have callers make successive requests.
+There are a number of problems with this.
+First, it would only help if cache-control headers were sent, but they have never been sent.
+This is because results of a trace are unstable until complete.
+Also, only use cases that revisit the same trace IDs are aided with caching, for example trace comparison views.
+It will always cost more to prime the cache with multiple requests vs one.

+Finally, bear in mind not all use cases revisit the same trace IDs, or even support http cache control.
+For example, if someone were paging over all traces to perform an aggregation, those reads only happen once.
+In this case, the value of efficiently getting a bucket of results is foreground.

+### Why not just have this an internal detail of storage?
+As time goes by, we've accumulated more use cases of multi-get.
+When there are more than 3 integrations, we typically consider normalizing a feature.

 ### Why /traceMulti instead of /trace/id,id2
 A separate endpoint than /trace/ allows us to help consumers, such as the UI, know the difference between unsupported (404) and empty (200 with empty list